Why Ireland's west coast is making waves in medtech

 Medtech is widely recognised as the logical next step in healthcare, promising to enable better lifestyles and outcomes for patients through harnessing data and technology innovation.

-Ireland is the largest employer of medtech professionals worldwide, with 350 companies employing more than 38,000 people, according to the Irish Medtech Association.
+Ireland is the largest employer of medtech professionals worldwide with 350 companies employing more than 38,000 people here, according to the Irish Medtech Association.
 We export more than €12.6bn in the industry annually.
 Per capita, Ireland also employs the highest number of medtech personnel in Europe.

 In the west of Ireland in particular, the medtech ecosystem is abuzz with advancements.
 This is thanks to a suite of different financial, institutional and knowledge supports, driven by dedicated people passionate about futureproofing Ireland’s health system.

-The opportunities that exist in Galway, for example, are only growing in number, with such household names as Medtronic, Merit Medical, Loci Therapeutics, NuaSurgical and Hidramed among the city’s impressive catalogue.
+The opportunities that exist in Galway, for example, are only growing in number, with such well-regarded names as Medtronic, Merit Medical, Loci Therapeutics, NuaSurgical and Hidramed among the city’s impressive catalogue.

-In fact, just this month, 100 new medtech jobs were announced for Galway by Complete Laboratory Solutions (CLS).
+In fact, just this month, 100 new medtech jobs were announced for Galway by Complete Laboratory Solutions.

 Looking at the medtech landscape

-Speaking to Galway’s vibrant medtech scene, George McCourt, head of innovation and enterprise at Galway-Mayo Institute of Technology (GMIT), said: “The medtech sector of innovative, high growth companies in Galway will continue to provide fertile ground for enterpreneurs to start and develop enterprises in this sector.
+Speaking to Galway’s vibrant medtech scene, George McCourt, head of innovation and enterprise at Galway-Mayo Institute of Technology (GMIT), said: “The medtech sector of innovative, high-growth companies in Galway will continue to provide fertile ground for entrepreneurs to start and develop enterprises in this sector.

-“These start-ups design and development solutions for unmet clinical needs.
+“These start-ups design and develop solutions for unmet clinical needs.
 Ultimately, these medtech startups save lives!”

-One of the central players in that scene is BioInnovate, a national training programme in NUI Galway.
+One of the central players in this medtech start-up scene is BioInnovate, a national training programme in NUI Galway.
 It brings researchers, clinicians and industry reps together to collaborate and develop novel medical technologies.
 BioInnovate is carving out a unique space in the medtech environment by encouraging trainees to pursue needs-led approaches to innovation, rather than depending on technology to power the ideas.

 NUI Galway is also home to medtech accelerator programme BioExel, providing participant companies with seed funding for six months alongside a co-working environment.

-The Met Centre at GMIT is another one to note, an interdisciplinary technology centre creating novel tech for both clinical research and medtech companies.
+The Met Centre at GMIT is another one to note.
+This interdisciplinary technology centre is creating novel tech for both clinical research and medtech companies.

 Carving conduits

-Something that has spurred innovation throughout Galway and the wider west coast is the channels that organisations like Health Innovation Hub Ireland (HIHI) have carved out.
+Something that has spurred innovation throughout Galway and the wider west coast is the channels that organisations such as Health Innovation Hub Ireland (HIHI) have carved out.
 This has installed in the region an effective network of conduits that drives dissemination of expertise and knowledge.

 Having engaged with more than 160 healthcare companies over the past three years, HIHI’s goal is to help medtech start-ups access the Irish healthcare system.
 To achieve that, it offers assistance in identifying the best clinical teams and locations for them to carry out pilot studies on their products.